-When is the last time you explored the Collar City?
-From exciting events right by the Hudson River, to a vibrant arts and culture scene, to historic hotspots like the burial site of Uncle Sam, Troy, New York is a bustling scene of exciting things to do and places to visit!
+When was the last time you explored the Collar City?
+From exciting events right by the Hudson River, to a vibrant arts and culture scene, to historic hotspots like the burial site of Uncle Sam, Troy, New York is a bustling scene of fun things to do and places to visit!

-In addition, they offer exhibits that are free and open to the public.
-If you're looking to expand your creative side, this is the place to go!
+In addition, they feature exhibits that are free and open to the public.
+If you're looking to expand your creative side, this is the place to go in Troy!

 There are a lot of farmers markets in the Capital Region.
 But, it's widely known that the Troy Waterfront Farmers Market is one of the best!
-This market consists of close to 100 local farmers and vendors and sees up to 18,000 people in attendance each Saturday.
+This market consists of close to 100 local farmers and vendors and sees thousands of people in attendance each Saturday.

 It's not just a place to buy fresh food, it's a prime gathering spot for the community to enjoy live music, family activities, and more fun.
 And, it's open year-round, moving indoors during the winter.

 Watch a Performance at the Troy Savings Bank Music Hall

 If you've never been to a performance at the Troy Savings Bank Music Hall, you are missing out!
 This venue has been declared a National Historic Landmark, having opened its doors in 1875, and is touted for its amazing acoustics.